 It premiered on YouTube on December 19th, 2022 at noon PT.

 Along the way, my colleague Michael Castillo found a booklet listing dozens more AEC videos (and there’s related/newer one here).
-Given the pricing, we’re gonna have to crowd-fund the rest of them I guess :) In my opinion the most interesting and valuable next ones to get (in order) would be the ones about:
+Given the pricing, we’re gonna have to crowd-fund the rest of them I guess :).
+We are now maintaining a list of scanned and wanted films in order of want over at our Old Videos page.

 There appears to be an archive with 26 episodes of The Magic of the Atom at the American Archive of Public Broadcasting, none of which appears digitized yet.
 So it would be fun to check in with them about how to get things scanned as well.